What Happens if You Get in an Accident Without a License in Illinois?

 Who Will be Held Liable if an Unlicensed Driver Causes a Crash?

 If an unlicensed driver causes a crash, they can still certainly be held liable for the incident.
 The reality is that an unlicensed driver is unlikely to have insurance coverage.
 Every major insurance carrier requires an individual to carry a valid license in order to be insured.
-If an unlicensed driver does not have insurance, it may still be possible to file a civil personal injury lawsuit against them in order to recover compensation for the Internet.
+If an unlicensed driver does not have insurance, it may still be possible to file a civil personal injury lawsuit against them in order to recover compensation for the incident.

 The owner of the vehicle may also be held liable if the driver was operating the vehicle without a license (assuming the driver and the owner are two separate people).
 Typically, insurance follows the vehicle, not the driver, so if a vehicle owner lets an unlicensed driver operate their vehicle, then the vehicle owner’s insurance carrier may end up being liable for the incident.
 In fact, it may be possible for a victim to file a lawsuit against the vehicle owner, particularly if they knew that the person they allowed to borrow the car did not have a license.